campfireunion/docs/docs/1.0/flipside/references/settings/microphone-settings.md

 Microphone settings include:

-* **Microphone Input Device** - Lets you choose which microphone input device Flipside Studio is using.
+* **Microphone Input Device** - Lets you choose which microphone input device Flipside is using.
 * **Lip-Sync Gain** - A volume multiplier to apply to the microphone input before sending it for lip-sync analysis.
 * **Lip-Sync Noise Gate** - Eliminates background noise below a certain threshold to prevent external noises from affecting the lip-syncing.
 * **Compression** - Whether compression is enabled on the voice input.
 If enabled, compression can be applied to the lip-sync, recorded voice, or both.